 This Japanese giant has been producing cars in South Africa for more than 55 years and in 2016, the company announced that it would be investing over R6,1 billion in increasing vehicle production at its Prospecton plant in Durban.
 This production plant is responsible for models like Hilux, Fortuner, Hiace and Corolla Quest.

 Toyota’s South African plant produces around 242 000 units per year and over the years South Africa has produced and sold around 45 million Corollas worldwide.
 The company plans on manufacturing a new hybrid model in line with future electric vehicles.

 The German company has a special relationship with South Africa.
 BMW production in South Africa takes place in Pretoria and Rosslyn where there is a capability to produce around 71 000 units per year.
 In recent years though there’s been an increase in demand and this figure has increased to 76 000 units.
 Over half of the BMW vehicles produced in South Africa are exported to the US, Australia, Canada, New Zealand, Japan, Singapore, Hong Kong, Taiwan, and Sub-Saharan Africa.

 The plant is responsible for the 5-series (E12) and the X3.
 Throughout the years, many special editions have also been released from the South African plants such as the 530 MILE, 333i, 325i, 733i as well as part of the 8-series (E31).

 The highly sought-after Mercedes-Benz cars have been manufactured in South Africa for over 70 years.
-In 2019, the manufacturer celebrated its 500 000th C-Class (W205) vehicle from the factory in East London.
-The East London factory is also known as one of the only four factories worldwide that produces and manufactures the C-Class sedan model mainly for local consumption, although a small percentage of this model is exported as well.
+In 2019, the manufacturer celebrated its 500,000th C-Class (W205) vehicle from the factory in East London.
+The East London factory is also known as one of the only four factories worldwide that produce and manufacture the C-Class sedan model mainly for local consumption, although a small percentage of this model is exported as well.

 The factory also produces models such as W114, W121, W123 and W126.